First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

 To relax this condition on $L$ and further improve the performance of DC-SGD, this paper proposes a new approach called distributed first-order Newton-type estimator, which successively refines the estimator by multi-round aggregations.
-The starting point of our method is the ``one-step estimator'', which is an effective approach to improve the statistical efficiency of a consistent initial estimator $\hat\tee_0$.
-In particular, the ``one-step estimator'' essentially performs the following Newton-type step based on $\hat\tee_0$:
+The starting point of our approach is the Newton-type method based on a consistent initial estimator $\hat\tee_0$: